Lupe zum Vergrößern des Bildes

 This is achieved by:

-• Establishing connections to other scientific societies and initiatives of the liquid biopsy space
+• Establishing connections to other scientific societies and initiatives in the liquid biopsy space

-• Generating awareness on liquid biopsy applications for researchers, clinicians, and others
+• Generating awareness of liquid biopsy applications for researchers, clinicians and others

 • Increasing knowledge in relevant areas of the LB field (through workshops, white papers, etc.)